-References to the relevant requirements are provided in the left-hand column of each page of this Model.
+References to the relevant requirements are provided in the headings and body text of this Model and are noted in red.
 If further clarity is required as to the appropriate treatment, examination of the source of the disclosure requirement is recommended.

-The current Model also uses 'New' or 'Revised' in the source reference column next to relevant sections to indicate where changes have occurred since the previous edition of the Model.
+The current Model also uses '[NEW]' or '[REVISED]' to indicate where changes have occurred since the previous edition of the Model.
 Abbreviations used in the Model are as follows:

-Reference Title AASB Australian Accounting Standards Board AASs Australian Accounting Standards, which include Interpretations DoT Department of Technology (fictitious department) FRD Financial Reporting Direction SD Standing Direction IFRIC International Financial Reporting Interpretations Committee IFRS International Financial Reporting Standards
+Reference Title AASB Australian Accounting Standards Board AASs Australian Accounting Standards, which include Interpretations DoT Department of Technology (a fictitious department) FRD Financial Reporting Direction SD Standing Direction IFRIC International Financial Reporting Interpretations Committee IFRS International Financial Reporting Standards